juntylpro1/secure-enterprise/faqs-projects.md

 1. Click **Add** to add your policy configuration to your policy summary.
 1. Click **Assign**.

-In addition to access to the project service, users must be assigned the Editor and Manager role on the {{site.data.keyword.bpshort}} service and the Viewer role on the resource group for the project.
+In addition, users must be assigned the Editor and Manager role on the {{site.data.keyword.bpshort}} service and the Viewer role on the resource group for the project.

 ## How do I estimate project costs?
 {: #project-cost}